-- Transportation is the region's largest source of GHG emissions, accounting for more than one third of all GHG emissions. - King County is growing rapidly, with 300,000 new residents between 2010 and 2019-more than the combined population of Bellevue and Kent. - King County is Washington's economic hub; public transportation helps connect people with job centers across the region while also reducing air pollution, improving the health of local communities, and increasing access for all residents to jobs, schools, housing and services. - Per capita GHG emissions associated with transportation have started to decline. - Accelerating the adoption of electric vehicles will help reduce harmful air pollution from exhaust emissions, including GHG emissions. - Land use and transportation decisions are critically linked and, together, can have significant impacts on both improving community health and reducing GHG emissions. - Housing prices are increasing in King County, resulting in displacement of people living with low incomes, immigrant communities, and BIPOC communities, with associated impacts when households must move farther from work, school, and other destinations, to places that are often less in-demand, less dense, and, therefore, less served by transit. - King County has led the nation in transitioning to an all-electric bus fleet and, in 2017, committed to power these vehicles with renewable energy. - King County recognizes that people living with low incomes, immigrant communities, and BIPOC communities are disproportionately impacted by air pollution and climate change and has committed to prioritizing initial deployment of its battery bus fleet in south King County. - Although new mobility services, such as on-demand rideshare, ride-hailing, bike-hailing, and car sharing services, offer opportunities, they need to be integrated into traditional, fixed-route transit to help more people move quickly and seamlessly throughout the region and avoid increasing car trips. - Significant increases in regional transit service investments, land use density, and implementation of vehicle usage pricing equitably will be required to meet the County's goals to reduce countywide vehicle miles traveled. - Accelerating the electrification of the County-owned fleets will require significant investments in charging infrastructure, code and policy changes, partnerships with energy utilities, and the availability of vehicle technology.
+- Transportation is the region's largest source of GHG emissions, accounting for more than one third of all GHG emissions. - The 2017 GHG emission inventory only includes 10 percent of direct (tailpipe) aviation emissions and fails to account for the full life cycle GHG impact of aviation emissions. - King County is growing rapidly, with 300,000 new residents between 2010 and 2019-more than the combined population of Bellevue and Kent. - King County is Washington's economic hub; public transportation helps connect people with job centers across the region while also reducing air pollution, improving the health of local communities, and increasing access for all residents to jobs, schools, housing and services. - Per capita GHG emissions associated with transportation have started to decline. - Accelerating the adoption of electric vehicles will help reduce harmful air pollution from exhaust emissions, including GHG emissions. - Land use and transportation decisions are critically linked and, together, can have significant impacts on both improving community health and reducing GHG emissions. - Housing prices are increasing in King County, resulting in displacement of people living with low incomes, immigrant communities, and BIPOC communities, with associated impacts when households must move farther from work, school, and other destinations, to places that are often less in-demand, less dense, and, therefore, less served by transit. - King County has led the nation in transitioning to an all-electric bus fleet and, in 2017, committed to power these vehicles with renewable energy. - King County recognizes that people living with low incomes, immigrant communities, and BIPOC communities are disproportionately impacted by air pollution and climate change and has committed to prioritizing initial deployment of its battery bus fleet in south King County. - Although new mobility services, such as on-demand rideshare, ride-hailing, bike-hailing, and car sharing services, offer opportunities, they need to be integrated into traditional, fixed-route transit to help more people move quickly and seamlessly throughout the region and avoid increasing car trips. - Significant increases in regional transit service investments, land use density, and implementation of vehicle usage pricing equitably will be required to meet the County's goals to reduce countywide vehicle miles traveled. - Accelerating the electrification of the County-owned fleets will require significant investments in charging infrastructure, code and policy changes, partnerships with energy utilities, and the availability of vehicle technology.